lmclupr/brickpi-nodejs/README.md

 'stuck' when a motor stopped moving because of some external obstruction.  i.e. the motor's speed is non-null, yet, it isn't turning/

+## Limitations

+This is my first go at this module.
+I have only implemented the LEGO NXT Touch, Color and Ultrasonic sensors for now.
+Stay posted, I'll be adding some more soon.